 I started taking Pregnacare in the first trimester around weeks 6-7 and pretty much straight away they gave me side effects.
-Now, this isn’t a full on moan – well, it is slightly – but more of a question: if Pregnacare is making so many women feel sick and nauseous, why can’t they change the ingredients?
+Now, this isn’t a full on moan – well, it actually is.
+But I’m struggling to find pregnancy vitamins that don’t make me feel like crap!

 If you don’t know, Pregnacare is the UK’s most popular prenatal supplement brand and the vitamins contain all the nutrients we need for a balanced, healthy pregnancy.
 According to their marketing material, products have been “carefully developed by experts so that all ingredient levels are within safe levels for pregnancy and are moderate rather than excessive.”

 - Free from artificial colours

 - No salt, yeast or gelatin

 So with all that, you can see why it’s essentially the prenatal supplement to take.